 The Library website resides outside of the DSU Portal.
 Find the Library:

 - in the DSU Portal (in mydsu.dsu.edu), it's in the Quick Links and under the "Student Resources" tab

-- in the DSU public website (at dsu.edu), select the "Academics" tab.
+- in the DSU public website (at dsu.edu), there is a link in the page footer

 - with its URL: http://library.dsu.edu